 The 2014 Omnibus Incentive Plan gives the Board the flexibility to set annual retainers based on a fixed number of shares of common stock, a fixed amount of cash, or a combination of shares of common stock and cash.
-The N&CG Committee recommended and the Board approved 2023 annual retainers in the amount of (a) \$260,000 payable in shares of common stock and \$179,000 payable in cash (or in shares of common stock at the election of the Chair of the Board) for the independent Chair of the Board, and (b) \$160,000 payable in shares of common stock and \$110,000 payable in cash (or in shares of common stock and \$110,000 payable in cash (or in shares of common stock at the election.
+The N&CG Committee recommended and the Board approved 2023 annual retainers in the amount of (a) \$260,000 payable in shares of common stock and \$179,000 payable in cash (or in shares of common stock at the election of the Chair of the Board) for the independent Chair of the Board, and (b) \$160,000 payable in shares of common stock and \$110,000 payable in cash (or in shares of common stock at the elector) for each other non-employee director.